Entertainment News Roundup: Filming on 'Black Panther' sequel paused after Letitia Wright set injury; Keep photos of our kids out of media, George Clooney pleads and more | Entertainment

 S.O.S.!: ABBA's Bjorn says new album may be last recording

-Swedish supergroup ABBA released their first studio album in 40 years on Friday, but fans hoping for more music in the future will be disappointed to hear this might be the last new venture by one of the biggest-selling bands of all time.
-"I think the other three will say 'this was the last time," Bjorn Ulvaeus, one half of the band's songwriting duo who, with Benny Andersson, was responsible for mega-hits like "Dancing Queen", "Waterloo" and "Money, Money, Money," said.
+Swedish supergroup ABBA released their first studio album in 40 years on Friday, but fans hoping for more music in the future will be disappointed to hear this might be the last new venture by one the biggest-selling bands of all time.
+"I think the other three will say 'this was the last time'," Bjorn Ulvaeus, one half of the band's song-writing duo who, with Benny Andersson, was responsible mega-hits like "Dancing Queen", "Waterloo" and "Money, Money, Money," said.

 Brazil country singer Marilia Mendonca killed in small airplane crash